Stretching for 30 minutes before participating in sports in growing children can prevent injury.

 A surgical procedure may be necessary if the slipped vertebra continues to slip or if the child is still in pain.
-The goal through surgery, is to stabilize the spine by fusing the vertebra that has slipped out of place.
-This procedure will help relieve the pain associated with an irritated nerve, while helping your child return to normal activities.
+The goal through surgery is to stabilize the spine by fusing the vertebra that has slipped out of place.
+This procedure will help relieve the pain associated with an irritated nerve while helping your child return to normal activities.

-“Spondylolysis is a condition which commonly affects children in their growing years.
+“Spondylolysis is a condition that commonly affects children in their growing years.
 A part of the back of the spine called the “pars” is injured with a small stress fracture, and this can lead to a condition known as spondylolisthesis, where one of the bones slips down over another, causing pain and significantly reducing their activity level.” – Dr. Kathryn Wiesman

 At Medical City Children’s Orthopedic and Spine Specialists, our physicians have successfully performed 5,900 surgeries so you can rest assured your child is in good hands.
 In the case that your child requires surgery, our compassionate medical team will sit down and discuss with you all the options available so your family can make an informed decision.